-Home - Eggs - Spicy Shakshuka Eggs
+Home - Eggs - Jammy Shakshuka Eggs with Harissa

-Spicy Shakshuka Eggs
+Jammy Shakshuka Eggs with Harissa

-5 from 9 community reviews
+5 from 9 ratings

 This post may contain affiliate links.
 Please read my disclosure policy.

-soft poached eggs in a skillet with spiced tomato shakshuka sauce, topped with feta cheese and cilantro
+Soft poached eggs in a skillet with spiced tomato shakshuka sauce, topped with feta cheese and cilantro

-Spices for shakshuka eggs
+Spicing shakshuka eggs

 I created this recipe with a simple blend of pantry spices you probably already have on hand.
 I’m not shy about cooking with spices, and neither should you be — the sauce can take a good amount of seasoning.